Ulrich and Lina Scharna

 Right: Ulrich Otto Oscar Scharna (1895-1980)

-one instructor, and five through eight were taught by the other.
-As added prestige,
+grouped under one instructor, and five through eight were taught by the other.
+As a perquisite meant to supplement

-food crops, their farm also included cows, pigs, chickens, and other animals.
-Ulrich
+In addition to basic food crops, their land also nurtured cows, pigs, chickens, and other animals.
+Ulrich had been

-the major world powers re-drew the border between Germany and Poland; and all
+hostilities, the occupying powers re-drew the border between Germany and Poland; and all of East Prussia became

 Click here to return to Archives.
 Click here to return to Home Page.